List of awards and nominations received by Bruno Mars

+The American singer-songwriter Bruno Mars has received numerous industry awards and honorary accolades.
+He is one of the most-awarded artists of the American Music Awards (14) and he is one of two artists to have the most Record of the Year wins at the Grammy Awards (3).
+He has also received several nominations at the American Music Awards (31), Billboard Music Awards (54), Grammy Awards (36), MTV Video Music Awards (37), NAACP Image Awards (26), Soul Train Music Awards (29) and Teen Choice Awards (31).
+Mars was included in the Forbes Celebrity 100 list three times (2014, 2018, 2019), the top spot as the Forbes 30 Under 30 Music's Brightest Young Stars (2014) and was included in the Time 100 most influential people list once (2011).
+As of May 2025, Mars had registered eight Guinness World Records.

-American singer and songwriter Bruno Mars has received various awards and nominations throughout his career.
-He signed a record deal with Atlantic Records in 2009, and came to prominence as a composer for other artists along with his production team the Smeezingtons.
-They were responsible for Mars's first collaboration with B.o.B, the single "Nothin' on You", which won Song of the Year at the 2010 Soul Train Music Awards, while at the 53rd Annual Grammy Awards it was nominated in three categories, including Record of the Year.
+Mars started as a composer for other artists along with his production team the Smeezingtons.
+The team was nominated twice for Producer of the Year, Non-Classical at the Grammy Awards 53rd Annual Grammy Awards and at the 54th Annual Grammy Awards.
+They were responsible for Mars's first collaboration with B.o.B, the single "Nothin' on You", which won Song of the Year at the 2010 Soul Train Music Awards, and at the 53rd Annual Grammy Awards it was nominated in three categories, including Record of the Year.
 Mars's debut solo single, "Just the Way You Are", won Best Male Pop Vocal Performance at the same ceremony.
 His debut studio album, Doo-Wops & Hooligans (2010) was nominated for Album of the Year at the 54th Annual Grammy Awards, while "Grenade" was nominated for Record of the Year and Song of the Year.
-He won awards for Best Male Artist at several award ceremonies in 2011 and 2012, including American Music Award for Favorite Pop/Rock Male Artist, Brit Award for International Male Solo Artist and the Echo Award for Best International Male.